Natural Land Cover:

 The New Jersey Native Plant Society compiles lists of both native and invasive plant species and where they have been found in the state.
 Certain species, like the Lady’s Slipper Orchid (found in the LRW’s Helmetta-area outlier of the New Jersey Pinelands), require specific growing conditions and are good indicators of habitat health.
 Many plant species considered invasive have spread from suburban gardens.
 Escaped pets can decimate bird populations, or in the case of an anaconda, terrify an entire lake community.

 Areas designated as natural heritage priority sites are considered prime or critically important habitat for threatened or endangered plant and animal species.
 While not a regulatory tool, the designation helps municipalities and land management agencies with the preservation of key areas.
 For example, the Helmetta site shown in the center of the map is home to rare or endangered riparian and pine barren plant species as well as nesting turtles.

 Municipal street trees do contribute to the visual effect of canopy coverage, but do not significantly add to habitat, with the exception of some bird species.
 The NJ citizen science program mapped bird species diversity within the watershed, and Audubon bird counts have produced similar species diversity and population counts.
 New Jersey has some of the best birding sites in the nation, including Duke Farms in Somerset County.
-Some 240 different bird species have been recorded on the Duke Farms site as part of their restoration plan, including several that are rare or endangered.
+Some 240 different bird species have been recorded on the Duke Farms site, including several that are rare or endangered.

 In a 1978 survey by the Division of Fish and Wildlife, fewer than 10 individual bald eagles were spotted in New Jersey.
 Though still listed as a federally protected species, by 2008 nesting pairs had reached a high of 69, including a pair at Duke Farms.